12 FAM 000

 TEMPEST test: A field or laboratory examination of the electronic signal characteristics of equipment or systems for the presence of compromising emanations.

-Tenant agency: A U.S. Government department or agency operating abroad as part of the U.S. foreign affairs community under the authority of a chief of mission (COM).
+Tenant Agency: A U.S. Government department or agency, other than the Department of State, operating abroad as part of the U.S. foreign affairs community under the authority of a chief of mission (COM).
 Excluded are military elements not under direct authority of the COM.

 Tenant of commercial office space: An unclassified U.S. Government office space (not a chancery/consulate) located within a commercial office building with other non-U.S. Government organizations.
 The U.S. Government is not the sole occupant, does not occupy more than 49 percent of the usable square footage of the commercial office building, and has no control over access to the building.